 Frequently Asked Questions

 Are electronics collected by Kane County ever reused or resold?
 Yes, a very small percentage of the items brought to eWorks are selected for refurbishment.
 These include newer laptops, tablets, video game systems and smart phones.
 If deemed repairable, all data will be completely erased (see next question), the repairs made, and the items donated or sold with profits supporting eWorks' non-profit mission.
 We encourage Kane County residents to explore repair options for newer/high-value items themselves before deciding to buy new.
-We can do a lot to combat eWaste problems by extending the working life of our gadgets.
+We can do a lot to address eWaste problems by extending the working life of our gadgets.

 If I drop off a computer or hard drive, how do you ensure that my personal data is safe?
 Kane County contracts with eWorks Electronic Services, Inc. located in Elk Grove Village.
 EWorks is R2 (Responsible Recycling) certified, which means they must meet rigorous standards for the handling of all data-containing devices.
 Data containing devices are kept locked up at the Recycling Centers when stored overnight.
 Once they are transported to eWorks in Elk Grove, the devices are separated into two streams - those intended for resale (newer devices only) and those intended for recycling.
 All devices and components routed for recycling have their hard drives or data cards shredded.
 Devices selected for resale are segregated carefully at eWorks and remain in locked storage at all times.
 Trained technicians implement BLANCO data erasure software and the Department of Defense Standard 7-pass kill disk to completely erase existing data prior to resale.